ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 ---

-2. What is point estimation in statistical inference?
+Q. What is point estimation in statistical inference?

 <details><summary><b>Answer</b></summary>